 - Facial burns

 - Rasping voice

-These symptoms may be delayed and could indicate damage to the airway, which is extremely serious.
+A delay in symptoms may indicate damage to the airway, which is extremely serious.
 Remove the casualty from danger, treat any obvious burns and seek medical attention immediately

 Research used came from two papers:

 - ‘First aid treatment of burn injuries’ – Cuttle and Kimble, 2019 https://www.researchgate.net/publication/43528338_First_aid_treatment_of_burn_injuries